LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 ## <a name="Literature-list"></a> Literature list
 <details>
 <summary> Quantz et al. 2022: LIFE Paper 1 </summary>

 Description of LIFE space mission with 4 formation flying infrared telescopes.
 Paper presents an intstrument simulator with all sources of astrophysical noise (but not yet including instrumental noise) which was coupled with a Monte Carlo simulation of a synthetic exoplanet population.

 Based on 4 2m apertures, it was estimated that within 20 p of the sun, 25-45 rocky exoplanets within the habitable zones could be detected, and doubling these numbers with 3,5m apertures.
 In a first observation, estimates of radii and effective temperatures of exoplanets could be made, followed by estimates of of thermal emission spectra in a second visit.

 It is known from Kepler, Tess and Radial Velocity surveys that planets similar to Earth should be very abundant.
 In the future, James Webb Space Telescope may reveal if planets around red dwarfs can retain their atmospheres despite high levels of activity of their host stars.

 ESA's Ariel will provide transmission and emission spectra of exoplanets with warm hydrogen-dominated atmospheres.
 The ~30m ground based Extremely Large Telescopes will be able to detect thermal spectra of small planets around nearby stars using the mid-infrared METIS spectrograph.
 In addition, the PCS and HIRES will detect via reflected light.

 The US-led Habitable Exoplanet Observatory HabEx and the Large UV/Optical/IR Surveyor LUVOIR  is intended to study the atmospheres of several dozen small exoplanets in Habitable Zones via reflected light.

+Several high-precision RV instruments are planned: CARMENES, NIRPS, ESPRESSO, MAROON-X, HARPS3, EXPRES, so it is expected that a significant fraction of exoplanets within 20 pc will be uncovered.
+In that case, more LIFE observation time can go to characterisation.

-LIFE explores the development of a space-based mid-infrared nulling interferometer within ESA's Voyage 2050 program, building upon studies of the Darwin mission and Terrestrial Planet Finder - Interferometer
+LIFE explores the development of a space-based mid-infrared nulling interferometer within ESA's Voyage 2050 program, building upon studies of the Darwin mission and Terrestrial Planet Finder - Interferometer.
+The study would exist of a direct detection phase, followed by a characterisation phase.
+This paper focusses on the detection phase.

+Advantages of working in the mid-infrared: More direct constraints on temperature and size of the objects, and spectrum includes molecular absorption lines including biosignatures.

+The yield simulation includes single main sequence stars and wide separation binaries (what happens to close binaries?) and NASA's ExoPaG SAG13 underlying exoplanet occurrence rates.
+The signal as measured from a planetary system in a 6:1 X-array configuration of nulling-interferometry is simulated using LIFEsim.
+The short baselines are 'nulling baselines' responsible for dark fringes, the long baselines are 'imaging baselines' responsible for high frequency modulation of the transmission map perpendicular to the modulation map.
+The 6:1 baseline seems more robust against instability noise than the 2:1 ratio (!)

 </details>